grafana/grafana/docs/sources/panels/visualizations/state-timeline.md

 # State timeline visualization

-This visualization excel at showing discrete state changes over time.
-Each field or series is rendered as it's own unique horizontal band.
-State regions can either be rendered with values or without.
-This panel works great with string or boolean states but can also be used with time series.
-When used with time series the thresholds are used to turn the numerical values into discrete state regions.
+The state timeline visualization shows discrete state changes over time.
+Each field or series is rendered as its unique horizontal band.
+State regions can either be rendered with or without values.
+This panel works well with string or boolean states but can also be used with time series.
+When used with time series, the thresholds are used to turn the numerical values into discrete state regions.

 {{< figure src="/static/img/docs/v8/state_timeline_strings.png" max-width="1025px" caption="state timeline with string states" >}}